sajidsarker/sajidsarker.github.io/_posts/2022-08-14-cogitio-ergo-sum.md

 So why did I choose "CogitIO Ergo Sum"?

-Firstly, my wordplay is a bastardisation of Latin - albeit not nearly as visceral, intelligent, or relatable as AAVE.
+Firstly, my wordplay is a bastardisation of Latin - albeit not nearly as visceral, intelligent, or relatable as AAVE or the music I like listening to.

 Second, French Mathematician René Descartes's first principle was to recognise "Je pense, donc je suis." *I think, so I am*.